 If you use a bibliographic service that needs cooperation from our server to function correctly, please send us information about what our server needs to do.
 We are quite interested in supporting such functions, but need to be supplied with detailed specifications for the URLs we are expected to respond to.

 We authorize subscribers by IP address range and/or domain name.
 Details are at "Why I may need your network number".
 For single subscribers login/password authorization is available, however we never provide that in addition to address or domain name authorization.
 A backstop technology using email address allows all users with email addresses in the subscribers domain to receive full text, regardless of their network location.

 Electronic reserve rooms serving large courses are especially encouraged to cache copies of the papers themselves, rather than merely linking to our site.
 This will avoid overloading our server and your Internet link.

 Library logos and download statistics

-If you wish the library logo to be displayed on the bibliographic page (so that your users are aware that the library is paying for their access) please send email@example.com a URL for the logo and we will add it to bibliographic pages served to your site.
-A gif file 80 pixels wide by 15-20 pixels high is most appropriate but the browser will accomodate any reasonable size.
+If you wish the library logo to be displayed on the bibliographic page (so that your users are aware that the library is paying for their access) please send firstname.lastname@example.org a URL for the logo and we will add it to bibliographic pages served to your site.
+A gif file 80 pixels wide by 15-20 pixels high is most appropriate but the browser will accommodate any reasonable size.
 This logo will be incorporated by reference, and will load from your site each time one of your users is shown an abstract.

 The series "NBER Working Papers" incorporates the separately numbered series "Development of the American Economy" and "NBER Technical Working Papers" in our search facility and for purposes of serials cataloging.